HariboInc/tofdrugs/README.md

 ## Harvest items

 * you can modify all the fields
-* if you pass ped = true then the marker is replace by the ped
+* if you set ped = true then the marker is replace by the ped
+* you can modify marker id etc.
 ```
 drugsharvest = {
     ------------------------------------------------------------------------- Weed ------------------------------------------------------------------